JordisGithub/Sustainable-Makeup-Bag/README.md

 * Search makeupbag options by ocasion
 * Search makeupbag options by brand
 * Functionality in IOS , tablets & laptops

+Write out what your goals are for MVP, including the minimum, need-to-have features of your app.

+Functional Requirements
+Be built with HTML, CSS, and JavaScript.
+Use Axios to consume data from an external source, and render that data into the DOM.
+Use flexbox (display: flex) and/or CSS grid (display: grid).
+Implement responsive design on 3 screen sizes (including desktop) using 2 media queries (tablet and mobile).
+Host on Surge.
+(We will go over this together.)

 ## API data & details